 Studio Track

 Students may choose to apply for the visual arts studio track.
 Places in the studio track are limited.
 Applications will be accepted in May of each year for participation in the studio track the following year.
 Most students apply for the studio track at the end of their third year so that they may enter the studio track in their fourth year, but the studio track may also be completed in the third year, provided that students are able to complete the Studio Project series in order.
 Students should contact the department well in advance of the May deadline to request an application.
 Applicants will be reviewed by a faculty committee at the end of each academic year, and studio track decisions will be announced before the start of the Autumn Quarter.
-Students in the studio track present their work in a thesis exhibition and may be eligible to receive shared studio space in their senior year.
+Students in the studio track present their work in a thesis exhibition and may be eligible to receive shared studio space in their studio track year.

 Additionally, studio track students must take ARTV 29900 Studio Project - III in the Winter Quarter of their exhibition year, in preparation for their thesis exhibition.